 Clinical Trials & FDA Approval

 For biotech and pharma, the catalysts we’re interested in are clinical trial updates and results and the big money-maker—an FDA approval.

 Last week, ABEO was a great story.
 ABEO shot up on a press release on a new treatment and an FDA approval.
 More specifically, ABEO got breakthrough therapy designation for one of its drugs.

 This designation is huge in this sector and can really move the smaller companies in biotech.

 Now, we don’t want to get hung up on using Twitter as a catalyst on its own, but a stock that has a lot of mentions on Twitter can see nice movement.
 Of course, there’s usually another catalyst behind those Twitter mentions as well.

-Keeping these catalysts under control, and following Tim’s 5 steps doesn’t mean you’re going to catch ALL the big moves going on out there.
-But if you do catch a stock that goes from $1 to $5 and buy you it at $1.50 and sell at $5, that’s a huge gain—and that’s exactly the kind of setup we’re looking for at STT.
+Keeping these catalysts under control and following Tim’s 5 steps doesn’t mean you’re going to catch ALL of the big moves going on out there.
+But, if you do catch a stock that goes from $1 to $5 and buy it at $1.50 and sell at $5, that’s a huge gain—and that’s exactly the kind of setup we’re looking for at STT.